 Dear Piano Project Parents,

-We are excited to start this academic year in person, continuing our musical journey together, getting to know new teachers and new students.
-Please read this syllabus carefully prior to our first class session on Tuesday, September 14th.
+We are excited to start this academic year in person, continuing our musical journey together, and getting to know new teachers and new students.
+Please read this syllabus carefully prior to our first class session on Tuesday, September 6.

 Your child is required to attend both individual lessons and theory classes.
-Both classes are important and complement each other.
-Theory classes are in a group setting, and Dr. Denenburg will attend some individual lessons to provide feedback, give recommendations and monitor the progress of every student.
-Private teachers in the Piano Project often make video recordings of lessons for their own educational use.
+Both classes are important and compliment each other.
+Theory classes are in a group setting, and Dr. Denenburg will attend some individual lessons to provide feedback and monitor the progress of every student.
+Private teachers in Piano Project often make video recordings of lessons for their own educational use.
 Additionally, Dr. Denenburg might take short videos during her observations.
 Please sign the Video/Picture release form at the end of this document.

 To be on time means to be ready to start productive work at the scheduled time.
 We recommend arriving a few minutes early to allow a timely transition between lessons.
 Simply put, to be on time is to be early.

 If a student acquires more than two unexcused absences, lessons or group classes, in a single semester, that student will be placed on probation.
 Any further missed lessons will require a conference with Dr. Denenburg, the program's director, to determine whether the student will remain in the program.
 Illness or family emergencies will be considered excused absences.

 Re-admittance into the Piano Project will be Dr. Denenburg's decision in consultation with the student’s teacher and the Piano Project coordinator.
 The decision will be based on the availability of a teacher as well as the consistent practice and the student's progress.

 Every student in the Piano Project must pass an audition to enroll in our program.
 Please consult our application process to apply and schedule an audition.